babs100/DeveloperStatus/README.md

 [![Build Status](https://travis-ci.com/babs100/DeveloperStatus.svg?branch=master)](https://travis-ci.com/babs100/DeveloperStatus)

-This shows a developer's rank based on the number of repositories he/she has.
+This shows a developer's rank based on the number of repositories he/she has on Github.

 ## Install